Good news! You can use fertility awareness methods even if your cycles are irregular

 Medically reviewed by Amy Fathman, DNP, FNP-BC

 “Fertility Awareness-Based Methods only work if you have regular periods.”
 I hear it all the time.
-This perception about irregular periods is one among the many myths purported by doctors, the media, and random strangers when it comes to natural methods for family planning.
+This perception about irregular periods is one among the many myths perpetuated by doctors, the media, and random strangers when it comes to natural methods for family planning.

 This commonly held perception is all wrong.
 Not only do fertility awareness methods (FAM) work for women who have irregular periods, they can also help women with irregular periods more than hormonal birth control, the frequent medication administered for cycle irregularities, PMS, and so on.
 Many women are unaware that modern, evidence-based forms of FAM, also known as natural family planning (NFP), can help them regulate their cycles better than hormonal contraceptives.
 Sure, irregular periods make charting a little trickier.
 But with the right support, it’s completely doable.
 And I would argue that it’s not only doable, but it’s that much more critical for those with irregular periods.